 Why Are My Air Fryer Candied Pecans Soft?

 If your air fryer candied pecans are soft, it means you didn’t cook them long enough.
+The air frying process will remove moisture from the nuts, while cooking the sugars on the outside to create a crisp crust.

+If you have some moisture left still, or your glaze doesn’t set, then you didn’t cook them long enough.
 That said, it’s also possible to overcook your candied pecans, which will result in a burned sugar look or taste.
 That’s why I recommend cooking in small increments near the end so you can keep an eye on them.

 Final Thoughts